More Than Hardware: Machine Learning at Ouster

 2. How does this structured lidar data impact customers?
 What’s the value that Ouster brings?

-While RGB-D cameras and traditional flash lidars are also capable of outputting structured range data, neither class of sensors has comparable range, range resolution, field of view, or robustness in outdoor environments, compared to the Ouster OS-1 lidar.
+While RGB-D cameras and traditional flash lidar sensors are also capable of outputting structured range data, neither class of sensors has comparable range, range resolution, field of view, or robustness in outdoor environments, compared to the Ouster OS1 lidar sensor.
 However, these shorter-range structured 3D cameras can still benefit from the work we’re doing, and we encourage manufacturers of these products to consider our approach.

 3. What are some of the main bottlenecks in productivity that Ouster’s structured lidar output will solve?